 If you are the spouse or executor of the estate of a person who has passed away, there are many documents you will need to work through.
 What papers do you actually need?

 Most will be financial statements, insurance and membership papers, and legal papers that already exist.
-These ones you will need to find.
+These you will need to find.
 Others you will need to create.

 Note that in the digital age, some of these affairs can be arranged completely online using digital documents and accounts.
 Even so, there will still be many copies and forms you will physically need to handle.
 Here is the list of papers you need when someone dies.

 This article is not intended to be legal advice or completely comprehensive; we’re trying to provide helpful information to guide you on your journey through the final arrangements after a loved one’s death.

 What about yourself?
 Are your files all neatly organized, your will up-to-date, and your funeral plans made?
 This is a great list to work from in order to begin your own legacy folder.